artcom/gocean/Readme.md

+**WIP: Footnotes not working in github markdown, this README will be rewritten**

 # Wireless & No batteries!
 IoT Button with EnOcean in Go (and/or ruby)

 _Note: The EnOcean sensor & receiver combo might not be the the cheapest way of getting an IoT switch integrated but I was looking especially for a wireless solution and really liked the NO batteries needed piezo approach._